Multi-photon entanglement and interferometry: Falsification of a realistic world view

-The above requirements were experimentally realized by Weihs \textit{et al}.
-(1998) and Peng \textit{et al}.
-(2005).
-In the former, the observers \textquotedblleft Alice\textquotedblright\ and \textquotedblleft Bob\textquotedblright\ (Fig.~\ref{weihs2}) were spatially separated by 400 m across the Innsbruck university science campus.
-The individual measurements were finished within a time shorter than 1.3 $\mu$s, which is the the distance of the two observation stations in light seconds.
-The polarization entangled photon pairs were distributed to the observers through optical fibers.
-A typical observed value of of the left hand side of the CHSH inequality was $2.73\pm0.02$.
-In 10 s 14 700 coincidence events were collected.
+Aspect's experiments were the firs to use fast but periodic switching of the local polarization analyzers.
+Although the settings were quickly varying, they were derived from independent function generators with certain correlation times and thus not fully random as it is assumed in the derivation of Bell inequalities.
+This independent randomness was experimentally realized by Weihs \textit{et al}.
+(1998).
+The observers \textquotedblleft Alice\textquotedblright\ and \textquotedblleft Bob\textquotedblright\ were spatially separated by 400 m across the Innsbruck university science campus.
+The individual measurements were finished within a time much shorter than 1.3 $\mu$s, which is the distance of the two observation stations in light seconds.
+The actual orientation for local polarization analysis was determined independently by a quantum physical random number generator (Jennewein et al. 2000).
+The employed generator had a light-emitting diode illuminating a BS whose two outputs were monitored by a pair of photomultipliers.
+Upon receiving a pulse from one photomultiplier a \textquotedblleft0\textquotedblright\ was produced, whereas the pulse coming form the other one was giving a \textquotedblleft1\textquotedblright.
+This results in a set of binary random numbers\ (Fig.~\ref{weihs2}).
+The polarization entangled photon pairs were distributed to the observers through long optical fibers.
+A typical observed value of $S_{\mathrm{Bell}}$, the right side of inequality (\ref{BELLINEQ}), was as high as $2.73\pm0.02$.
+In 10 s 14700 coincidence events were collected.
 This corresponds to a violation of the local realistic threshold of $2$ by 30 standard deviations.
-In the Hefei experiment, the polarization entangled photon pairs were distributed in free space to Alice and Bob stations, which were spatially separated by 10.5 km.
-The measured result of $S_{\mathrm{Bell} }$ is $2.45\pm0.09$.
-The violation of the Bell-CHSH inequality was by 5 standard deviations.
+Still the experiment had a detection efficiency well below the required minimum allowing to avoid the fair sampling assumption.

+Meanwhile, there were many ideas to close the detection loophole, see, e.g., (Eberhard, 1993; Kwiat \textit{et al}., 1994).
+It was first closed in an ion-trap experiment by Rowe \emph{et al.} (2001) utilizing the nearly perfect detection efficiency of fluorescence detection of single ions.
+However, as the two entangled ions were separated by approximately $3\mu$m, the locality loophole was left widely open.
+A recent experiment by Matsukevich et al. (2008) involved two separate ion traps (one meter distance) and an entanglement-swapping procedure involving the photons emitted by the ions.
+The detection loophole was again perfectly closed.
+This method gives high hopes for a future experiment simultaneously closing both loopholes (Simon and Irvine, 2003; Rosenfeld \emph{et al.} 2009).
+Violation of Bell's inequality was also demonstrated using Josephson phase qubits with deterministic entangled-state preparation and single-shot readout (Ansmann, 2009).